Endmor/Juno-Weather.com-version/README.md

 #note
-something is breaking the formatting on github so im just going to upload prepackaged versions with the updates from now on
+something is breaking the formatting on github so im just going to upload prepackaged versions under releases with the updates from now on

 original version can be found here http://rasvob.deviantart.com/art/Juno-558420529